diegohaz/constate/README.md

 ```

 > When importing hooks directly from the `constate` package, you're, in fact, using a default context created by our [index file](src/index.ts).

+`createContext` receives a second argument `name`, which will be displayed in the Redux Devtools when using the `devtools` prop on `Provider`.

 <br>